 What is zero trust

 In network security, zero trust approach builds on the assumption, that all network traffic is potentially malicious (cannot be trusted).
 Therefore every user, device, and network connection must be verified and validated before granting access to digital resources.
 It improves the overall cybersecurity posture of the organization, reduces the risk of breaches, unauthorized access and lateral movement.
-To learn more about zero-trust, navigate to our dedicated ZTNA knowledge base.
+To learn more about zero-trust, navigate to our dedicated article on ZTNA.